redhat-developer/vscode-openshift-tools/README.md

 ##### Commands for a `no context` Component

    * `Describe` - Describe the given Component in terminal window or inside a webview editor.
-   * `Import` - If the component was created using old version of the extension (`<=0.0.23`), users can use the `Import` action to migrate to latest version and import the metadata changes.
    * `Delete` - Delete existing Component from the cluster.

 ##### Commands for a URL in a Component